GNU Flymake

 Function: flymake-make-diagnostic locus beg end type text &optional data

 Make a Flymake diagnostic for the region of text in locus’s delimited by beg and end. type is a diagnostic symbol (see Customizing Flymake error types), and text is a description of the problem detected in this region.
 Most commonly locus is the buffer object designating for the current buffer being syntax-checked.
-However, it may be a string nameing a file relative to the current working directory.
+However, it may be a string naming a file relative to the current working directory.
 See Foreign and list-only diagnostics, for when this may be useful.
 Depending on the type of locus, beg and end are both either buffer positions or conses (line . col) which specify the line and column of the diagnostic’s start and end positions, respectively.

 These objects’ properties can be accessed with the functions flymake-diagnostic-backend, flymake-diagnostic-buffer, flymake-diagnostic-text, flymake-diagnostic-beg, flymake-diagnostic-end, flymake-diagnostic-type and flymake-diagnostic-data.